AntiSlopAntiSlop

 What This Means for Your Workflow

 The content marketing landscape changed in 2025-2026.
 The change isn't "AI replaced humans."
-It's "AI empowered humans to focus on what they do best."
+It's "AI helped humans to focus on what they do best."
+If your team keeps patching bad drafts after the fact, you are paying the hidden tax we described in why AI content sounds generic: the model is not the bottleneck, the input and review loop are.

 Research, first drafts, and optimization are increasingly automated.
 Strategy, expertise, and original insights remain irreplaceably human.